UffizziCloud/docs/docs/using-uffizzi.md

 3. [Deploy the application (per the Docker Compose file) to a Uffizzi Preview Environment](https://github.com/UffizziCloud/quickstart/blob/5699f461f752b0bd787d69abc2cfad3b79e0308b/.github/workflows/uffizzi-preview.yaml#L158-L171) and post a comment to the PR issue
 4. [Delete the Preview Environment](https://github.com/UffizziCloud/quickstart/blob/5699f461f752b0bd787d69abc2cfad3b79e0308b/.github/workflows/uffizzi-preview.yaml#L173-L184) when the PR is merged/closed or after `1h`

-Running this workflow will create a [Uffizzi Cloud](https://uffizzi.com) account and project from your GitHub user and repo information, respectively.
-If you sign in to the [Uffizzi Dashboard](https://app.uffizzi.com/sign_in) you can view logs, password protect your Preview Environments, manage projects and team members, set role-based access controls, and configure single-sign on (SSO).
+Running this workflow will create a [Uffizzi Cloud](https://uffizzi.com) account and project from your GitHub user and repo information, respectively, if they do not already exits.
+If you sign in to the [Uffizzi Dashboard](https://app.uffizzi.com/sign_in) you can view logs, password protect your previews, manage projects and team members, set role-based access controls, and configure single-sign on (SSO).

-The [Starter Plan](https://uffizzi.com/pricing) is free includes up to two concurrent preview environments.
-See [our pricing](https://uffizzi.com/pricing) for plan details.
-Alternatively, you can [install open-source Uffizzi](https://github.com/UffizziCloud/uffizzi_app/blob/develop/INSTALL.md) if you have your own Kubernetes cluster.

-### GitLab CI Example
+### GitLab CI

 In this example, we'll open a merge request (MR) to kick off a GitLab CI pipeline.
 One of the jobs of this pipeline will create a virtual Kubernetes cluster on Uffizzi Cloud and deploy a sample microservices application from this repository.
 Once created, you can connect to the cluster with the Uffizzi CLI, then manage the cluster via kubectl, kustomize, helm, and other tools.
 You can clean up the cluster by closing the pull request or manually deleting it via the Uffizzi CLI.